Ov D. Slayden

 Studies in Dr. Slayden's laboratory have focused extensively on the application of progesterone receptor antagonists (PRAs) to regulate cellular function within the reproductive tract.
 These studies include the use of PRAs to control uterine bleeding in women who use progestin releasing intrauterine devices.

 Another area of interest for the Slayden lab is endometriosis.
-Endometriosis is defined as a disorder in which endometrium-like lesions exist at sites outside the uterus.
+Endometriosis is a disorder in which endometrium-like tissues form lesions at sites outside the uterus.
 Like women, macaques and baboons develop endometriosis, and Dr. Slayden's laboratory is investigating the effects of endometriosis on cyclic changes in the reproductive tract.
 Dr. Slayden and colleagues have demonstrated that both nonhuman primate and human endometriosis can be engrafted into immunodeficient mice to provide a unique model for the evaluation of anti-endometriotic therapies on the human disease.

 Keator CS, Mah K, Slayden OD.
 (2012) Alterations in progesterone receptor membrane component 2 (PGRMC2) in the endometrium of macaques afflicted with advanced endometriosis.
 Mol Hum Reprod 18:308-319.
 PMC3358041